Moist, super tall, flavor rich and easy strawberry muffins with ample of chocolate chips and sparkling crunchy tops!

 I mean look at them.
 They rise taller than mountains and shine brighter than stars!
 And where juicy strawberries chunks are involved, chocolate chips follow!
 These muffins are so dreamy.

 You will sink your teeth only into soft fluffy strawberry muffins.
-Flavored with melty chocolate and ripen strawberry bits.
+Dotted with melty chocolate and ripen strawberry bits.
 Want to know what makes it happen?
 Lets get right into it.

-We are using oil as fat in these jumbo chocolate strawberry muffins.
-As oil stays in liquid form, while the butter is solid at room temperature.
+Today we are using oil as fat in these muffins just like these Healthy Chocolate Muffins.
+Since oil stays in liquid form at room temperature, while the butter solidifies.
 Thus after been baked, it's oil that lets those crumbs in your muffins stay moist.

-You could use full fat/reduced fat milk to bake your muffins, but I strongly recommend using buttermilk.
+You could use full fat milk to bake your muffins, but I strongly recommend using buttermilk.

-I use it here, and also here!
-You see when a leavener is mixed with the acidic buttermilk, a chemical reaction takes place, producing C02.
+You see when a leavener is mixed with the acidic buttermilk, a chemical reaction takes place, producing carbon dioxide.
 This in turn creates air pockets in the baked goods, responsible for all that lift.
 That's only what we desire.

 So buttermilk it is!
 The king of all ingredients, producing super moist and tender muffins we all live for!